Sirius Red vs Hydroxyproline vs Trichrome 2026

 | Skin | ○ Biopsy-scale collagen measurable | ◎ SSc/keloid standard | ○ Ancillary | PSR + biopsy Hyp |

-Common pattern: Pair PSR digital analysis (distribution) with Hyp (absolute mass); keep Masson for morphology and historical scores.
+Common pattern: Pair PSR digital analysis (distribution; multi-organ quantitative validation in Biomolecules 2020[4] and others) with Hyp (absolute mass); keep Masson for morphology and historical scores.

 5. Method Selection Decision Table